What is taught in Physical Education?

 How do we teach?

-At Poppleton Road Primary we teach by delivering and designing lessons that are active, progressive and inclusive.
+At Poppleton Road Primary we teach using 'Complete PE' delivering and designing lessons that are active, progressive and inclusive.
 PE forms a strong aspect of our school ethos, providing all pupils with the opportunity to collaborate in physical activity within our school community and the wider school communities.
-At a minimum we provide the children with at least two hours of PE per week.
+At a minimum we provide the children with at least two hours of PE per week but are committed to ensure that children are provided with opportunities to be active well beyond these 2 hours if taught sessions.

 Why do we teach?

-At Poppleton road primary and through our ‘Big Idea’ we believe that PE is an essential part of a child’s development.
+At Poppleton road primary we believe that PE is an essential part of a child’s development.
 We understand that when taught effectively Physical education can build self-esteem, develop physical literacy, encourage communication skills and most importantly promote and teach children how to lead a healthy lifestyle as well as sustain and maintain high levels of personal wellbeing.

 The Government’s Sports Premium Grant was funded initially for a two year period from 2013.
 It is designed to raise the profile of sports and healthy lifestyles for pupils, creating a legacy in schools.
 More now than ever, it is essential that we use this funding to provide pupils at Poppleton Road Primary School with the tools to lead an active healthy life style.